Sirs0ri/PersonalAssistant/README.md

 User interfaces are a simple way for a user to pass commands to the core where they'll be processed.
 A UI can be a website, an app, or a service like AutoRemote or Slack, just to name a few.

 [first_sketch]: wiki/diagrams/first_sketch.png

+## Handler

+There will be some kind of handler, starting all the main components and searching for updates n the background.
+If an update is found, it'll be downloaded to a temporary location, tested and if all goes as it should, the currently running version of that component is stopped, moved to a backup location and replaced by the newer version.